imbrianj/switchBoard/README.md

 - Q. How secure is this?

   A. Depends.
 It's assumed that any device that's on your network is deemed white-listed.
 This probably shouldn't be used on a large network with people you don't trust to screw with your TV.
-Outside your network, my goal is to provide the most security by keeping external connections to a minimum.
+My goal is to provide the most security by keeping external connections to a minimum.
 See "Q. Why aren't you using a seed-based JS library / referencing CSS from a CDN?"